 Another free tour for history buffs is of Federal Hall.
 See where George Washington took the presidential oath in 1789, and browse through a small museum on post-colonial New York.
 Nearby is Wall Street and the New York Stock Exchange.

-16. General Ulysses S Grant Memorial
+16. General Grant National Memorial

 Known as Grant’s Tomb, this $600,000 memorial holds the remains of the 18th president of the United States and is the largest mausoleum on the United States.
 It is modeled after Mausolus’ Tomb, making it a copy of one of the Seven Wonders of the World.